Give BOSH! a Shout

 Mincemeat Pie with Cashew Brandy Cream

-This is our take on Mary Berry's delicious mince pies except we've made it into a GIANT one!
-This is the perfect Christmas dessert.
+This is our take on Mary Berry's delicious mince pie recipe except we've made it into a GIANT one!
+This is the perfect vegan Christmas dessert.

-We absolutely love this recipe and think it's the ultimate Christmas dessert.
+We absolutely love this plant based mince pie recipe and think it's the ultimate Christmas pud- especially with the dairy free brandy cream.
 It does take a while to make but the mincemeat keeps for ages so you can make this well in advance and keep in the fridge.
 In fact, the longer it has to infuse and become even more tasty, the better!

 The pastry is deliciously light and crusty and the filling is sugary and full of festive flavour.
 If you guys like mince pies like us, then you'll LOVE this recipe.

 We've served this with our cashew brandy cream recipe which the perfect accompaniment.

 - 250g light muscovado sugar

 - 100g raisins